-What kind of fish is a Pumpkin Seed?
+What Kind of Fish is a Pumpkin Seed?

 Originally found in the north-central and the northeastern United States, they have now been introduced in many parts of the western and southern United States and portions of Europe.

-Pumpkinseed thrive in freshwater lakes, bays, streams and creeks.
+Pumpkinseed thrive in freshwater lakes, bays, streams, and creeks.
 They prefer vegetation and structure, and therefore are very common along the shorelines and seldom found in open water.

 Pumpkinseed are insectivores, and insects are the primary food source in their diet.

 This usually takes place during the spring and summer seasons, when the fish are very active and aggressive.
-A great time for fisherman!
+A great time for fishermen!

 What is the Difference Between a Bluegill and a Pumpkinseed?

 The pumpkinseed grows to a maximum size of 8-9 inches, whereas bluegill can reach up to 12 inches in length.

-One feature that is very easy to distinguish is the red crescent on the Opercular (ear flap) on a Pumpkinseed.
+One feature that is very easy to distinguish is the red crescent on the opercular (ear flap) on a pumpkinseed.
 Bluegill do not have any red marking on the operculum flap.

 If you caught a suspected hybrid, take pictures, especially of the dorsal fins and gill plate area, and send them to your local fisheries biologist’s office for proper ID.

 What Do Pumpkinseed Fish Eat?

 Pumpkinseed eat primarily insects, which may include water spiders, dragonflies, crickets, grasshoppers, and various aquatic insect larvae.

 How Do You catch a Pumpkinseed Sunfish?

 The best time to target pumpkinseed sunfish is during the spawning season.
 Look for small 1-2 foot round impressions in sand or gravel.

-Pumpkinseed are not difficult to catch, the trick is located them in the lake or pond in your area.
+Pumpkinseed are not difficult to catch, the trick is to locate them in the lake or pond in your area.
 Once you find them, experiment with different lures and baits.

-Use ultralight tackle such as 2-4 lb test line.
+Use ultralight tackle such as 2-4 lb test line and a size 10 panfish hook.
 If the water is murky or stained, add a small bobber to your line as a bite indicator.

 Fishing for pumpkinseeds is a great way to introduce kids to the world of fishing.

 Where Can I Catch a Pumpkinseed Sunfish?

 To find Pumpkinseed sunfish ask your local bait and tackle shop if they know of any lakes or ponds in your area with a pumpkinseed fish population.

 Look close around the shoreline edges and near logs, stumps, and down trees.
 Wear a pair of polarized sunglasses and look for small panfish congregating around edges.

 Cast out and see what bites!
 You might catch a green sunfish, bluegill, redear sunfish, or a pumpkinseed!

 Pumpkinseed Fishing Lures

 This is because many species of predatory fish eat pumpkinseed, including largemouth bass, walleye, pike, and even flathead catfish.

 How Big Do Pumpkinseed Get?

 The average size of a pumpkinseed is 5″ to 6″ inches.
 An 8″ or 1/2 pound fish would be considered a trophy size.

 Can You Eat Pumpkinseed Fish?

 Yes, you can eat pumpkinseed sunfish.
-The meat is mild and flaky and although the fillets are smaller than other panfish species, they are very good to eat.
+The meat is mild and flaky, and although the fillets are smaller than other panfish species, they are very good to eat.

 Pumpkinseed Fish Aquarium

 Note: Always check with your state’s fish and wildlife agency on the laws and regulations regarding catching game fish.

-They will compete with other sunfish such as Bluegill and can get very ‘picky’ when it comes to tankmates and feed time.
+They will compete with other sunfish such as bluegill and can get very ‘picky’ when it comes to tankmates and feed time.

 Download a copy of my FREE Lure Color Selection Chart & Knot Guide!